Project31/ansible-kubernetes-openshift-pi3/README.md

         ansible -i hosts setup-playbook.yml -k

 * Remove LAN cable and reboot.
-You Pi should connect to your WLAN router.
-Ideally your WLAN router has fixed IPs for you PIs configured.
-Add these IPs to your hosts file later on in group 'pis' (and others)
+Your Pi should connect now to your WLAN router.
 * Repeat steps for each Pi.

+Finally add the WLAN IPs to the `hosts` file.
+Ideally your WLAN router has fixed IPs for your PIs configured.
+Add these IPs to your hosts file later on in group 'pis'.
+Select a single IP as `master` and the rest for `nodes`.
+Don't forget to given everyone a `name`, the master node should carry ``

 When all Pis running and the proper IPs are entered you can re-run ansible with the playbook any time (without -k option).

+### Install Kubernetes

+* Simply run

+       ansible -i hosts kubernetes-playbook.xml

 #### Features